narimiran/narimiran.github.io/_pages/01_about.md

 * it says _civil engineer_ on my diploma, but I don't feel like one
 * no formal education in programming, it is a hobby of mine
 * programming languages I use (in decreasing skill level): Python, Nim, F#
-* other interests and hobbies: open source, photography, backgammon, (open street) mapping, Linux, genealogy, (LaTeX) typesetting, etc.
+* other interests and hobbies: open source, photography, backgammon, (open street) mapping, Linux, board games, disc golf, genealogy, etc.